openlink/rdf-editor/README.md

 $ make
 ```

-The project contains several README* files that show in more detail how to build the OpenLink RDF
+The project contains several README* files that show in more detail how to build the OpenLink Structured Data
 Editor in various operating system environments.